CtrlK

 Workflow Clarity

-The architecture section describes the flow (trigger fires → condition evaluated → handler runs or skips), and the common patterns section shows the sequence of registrations.
+The architecture section describes the flow (trigger fires → condition evaluated → handler runs or skips), and the common patterns section shows the three registration steps in order.
 However, there are no explicit validation checkpoints or error handling guidance — what happens if the condition function throws?
 No feedback loop for debugging failed conditions.

 2 / 3